yokwejuste/django_tuto_begin/README.md

     * BOOTSTRAP
     * TAILWIND
     * ...mail may for better ones if so.
+* Basic notions in OOP: control structures, data structures and variables, classes, objects and

 * Javascript, which the most common language between programmers <br>
 NO worry books will be provided for your learning.